Securing-Change/hassignalbeenhacked/_includes/faq.md

 ## How often is this site updated?
 >The moment we are able to confirm that Signal has been compromised, we will update it.
-[Last update: Feb 21, 2025]
+[Last update: March 8, 2025]

 ## What can I do to help stop misinformation?